Related ToolsDatabricksPower BiTableauLookerGithub Copilot

 When Power BI Makes Sense

-If your organization runs on Microsoft 365, Power BI is the obvious choice.
-The integrations are seamless — pull data from Excel, SharePoint, Teams, Dynamics 365, and Azure services without complex configuration.
-The Copilot AI assistant (requires Premium capacity) can generate DAX formulas and suggest visualizations based on natural language queries.
+If your organization runs on Microsoft 365, Power BI is the obvious choice - it pulls cleanly from Excel, SharePoint, Teams, Dynamics 365, and Azure without complex configuration.
+The Copilot AI assistant (Premium capacity required) generates DAX formulas and suggests visualizations from natural-language queries.

 Key Features: